 About the vessel: The Greg Mortimer is a new and custom-designed ship, at the cutting edge of nautical technology.
-It features the patented X-BOW™, hydraulic viewing platforms and environmentally friendly virtual anchoring.
+It features the patented X-BOW™, hydraulic viewing platforms, and environmentally friendly virtual anchoring.
 It has four dedicated sea level launching platforms that provide smoother and safer zodiac transfers.
-Once you are back from the explorations, you will be able to relax in the Wellness Centre comprising with sauna, spa and gym equipment.
-Whatsmore, all staterooms have private bathrooms and twin and double-bed configuration options.
+Once you are back from the explorations, you will be able to relax in the Wellness Centre comprising of a sauna, spa, and gym equipment.
+Furthermore, all staterooms have private bathrooms and twin and double-bed configuration options.
 It has ample storage, international power outlets, daily cabin service, as well as all the necessary amenities

 – 08 Nov 2021 to 24 Nov 2021 (17 days – Sail – Falklands & South Georgia) Sylvia Earle

 – 17 Dec 2021 to 10 Jan 2021 (25 days – Sail – South Georgia & Antarctic Odyssey + South Sandwich Islands Christmas & New Year) Sylvia Earle

 – 13 Mar 2022 to 02 Apr 2022 (21 days – Sail – South Georgia & Antarctic Odyssey) Greg Mortimer

 Spend the day exploring Ushuaia, the southernmost city of the Americas.